 One of the local men sets a trap for what he presumes to be the wolves that killed the reindeer, instead, he traps a scrawny old zombie looking man with a long white beard.
 Meanwhile, Pietari discovers the children are being stolen and replaced with super creepy straw dolls (think a mannequin meets The Wicker Man).
 He goes to tell his father only to find that his father and his father’s two friends have captured the old scrawny man and are holding him hostage.
 Pietari convinces them, that they indeed, have captured Santa Claus himself.

 The men decided to sell Santa Claus to the archeologists for $85,000, which ends in an axe to someone’s head, and if you thought things were weird already, it gets weirder.

 Normally I would add spoilers, but this film really is a fun ride and I don’t want to ruin it.
 Gore fans be warned, this film won’t satiate your blood lust, but I would give it a go anyway.
 As I mentioned before, this definitely toes the line between horror and fantasy.
 I think in this case it was a great combination.
 If you love Christmas, and those ABC Family movies aren’t your cup of tea, then this is a great flick to play while decorating the tree, whether it be with tinsel or tonsils.
 This movie is for horror fans and Christmas fans alike.

-Topics: Rare Exports
+Tags: Rare Exports